Just-Moh-it/Pckd/README.md

 The following technologies were involved in the making of this project.

-- [Python 3](https://python.org/) 🐍 - For running the main application code
-- [Tkinter](https://docs.python.org/3/library/tk.html/) & [TTk](https://docs.python.org/3/library/tkinter.ttk.html) - For the user Interface
+- [React Js](https://reactjs.org/) ⚛️ - For the frontend of the app
-- [MySQL Server](https://www.mysql.com/) 🐬 - For handling database and queries
-- [MySQL Connector Python](https://dev.mysql.com/doc/connector-python/en/) - For querying MySQL through python
+- [Apollo Graphql Server v3](https://www.apollographql.com/docs/apollo-server/) 🕸️ - For querying the backend from the frontend efficiently
-- [Tkinter Designer](https://github.com/ParthJadhav/Tkinter-Designer) ☄️ - For exporting the Figma user interface to python code
+- [Graphql Template By Mohit](https://github.com/Just-Moh-it/grapqhl-backend) 🧩 - Boilerplate Template used for initializing the backend
-- [Numpy](https://numpy.org/) 🧮 - As a dependency for Matplotlib
+- [Prisma](https://www.prisma.io/) 💿 - The ORM used for the app
-- [Matplotlib](https://matplotlib.org/) 📈 - For creating and showing graphs and visualizations
+- [PostgreSQL](https://www.postgresql.org/) 🐘 - For handling data storage
-- [Python Dotenv](https://github.com/theskumar/python-dotenv) 🤫 - For loading environment variables from the [`.env` file](https://zetcode.com/javascript/dotenv/)
+- [Redux](https://redux.js.org/) w/ [Redux Toolkit](https://redux-toolkit.js.org/) - For handling states accross the application

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->

-# 🤯 Getting Started
+# 🤯 Quick Start Guide

 To get started with having your own instance of Pckd, follow the steps described in the following section